 If meeting face-to-face can have so much impact, then maintaining the relationship only increases the effectiveness of that contact.
 And the best thing about it is that the follow-up does not have to be in person, technology can still be useful for this purpose.

-- Group Meetings – Go to Meeting, Google Hangouts and other applications allow you to have group meetups online, yet still face-to-face
+Go to Meeting, Google Hangouts, and other applications allow you to have group meetups online, yet still face-to-face

-- Individual Meetings – Skype, FaceTime, and any number of other apps make it possible to enjoy visual communications with individuals.
+Skype, FaceTime, and any number of other apps make it possible to enjoy visual communication with individuals.

-While certainly not the same as physically being in the same location, these are still miles ahead of any type of written communication methods.
+While certainly not the same as physically being in the same location, these are still miles ahead of any type of written communication method.